wraikes/wraikes.github.io/index.md

 Welcome to my humble, digital abode!
 Below you'll find random projects and analyses that were created for practice and for fun.
-Feel free to explore and use anything you'd like.
+You'll find the projects designated under two categories: Python for machine-learning tasks, and R for exploratory analysis and hypothesis testing.

+## Machine Learning with Python

+#### I'm a (Titanic) Survivor

+This [script](Titanic.html) was used for practice in running predictive classification models on the ubiquitous Titanic dataset, using Python's sci-kit learn package.
+The data can be downloaded via [Kaggle](https://www.kaggle.com/c/titanic/data).

+## Exploratory Analyses with R

-#### Craft Beers: A Drunken Exploration
+#### An Inebriated Walk with Craft Beers

-Here's an exploratory analysis of different types of [craft beer](Beer_Analysis.html).
+Here's an [exploratory analysis](Beer_Analysis.html) of different types of craft beer.
 The data is available for download via [Kaggle](https://www.kaggle.com/nickhould/craft-cans).

-#### A Brief Look into Gun-Related Deaths
+#### A Look into Gun-Related Deaths

-This analysis piece looks into the potential role different demographics have on [gun-related deaths](gun_analysis.html) from 2012 through 2014.
+This [analysis piece](gun_analysis.html) looks into the potential role different demographics have on gun-related deaths from 2012 through 2014.
 The data is available for download via [Kaggle](https://www.kaggle.com/hakabuk/gun-deaths-in-the-us).

 ###### Disclaimer:
 _The data used in these analyses were accessed from other online sources (mostly Kaggle).
 Therefore, I have not, nor will not, verify any of the datasets' validity.
 So in other words, take the analyses at face-value only._